Free-Radical Damage And Your Skin

 Lifestyle and environmental factors like pesticides, sun exposure, and poor diet introduce free radicals into the system causing oxidative stress.

-How to Prevent Free-Radical Damage
+How to Prevent Free Radical Damage to the Skin

 You aren’t helpless against free radicals and the damage they cause.
 Molecules called antioxidants provide free radicals with the electrons they seek without turning into free radicals themselves.
 These self-sacrificing molecules can be both a preventive measure to reduce the effects of free radicals and a reparative treatment for signs of aging caused by free radicals.